utdata/rwd-mastery-assignments/austin-animal-center/rubric-wb-dw.md

 See the [README](README.md) for more on downloading the data properly.

+> **VERY IMPORTANT NOTE**: All the images in this lesson use older data, so don't use them to check actual values like counts or dates, just for visual reference of concepts.
+Some examples in the text may also be outdated, so pay attention to goal of the direction and adjust dates as necessary as you do the assignment.

+## Goals of this lesson

+- Learn to reshape data to fit charting needs
+- Reinforce the value or writing good headlines and descriptions for charts
+- Continued practice and mastery of Workbench and Datawrapper

 ## Your quest

 We'll use Workbench to explore multiple years of animal intake data to find insights and then visualize some of those using Datawrapper.